CPJKU/docs/content/match/usage/_index.md

 ---
 # Title, summary, and page position.
-linktitle: Usage
+linktitle: Usage with partitura
 summary: Learn how to use the match file format.
 weight: 2

 # Page metadata.
-title: Partitura
+title: Usage with partitura
 date: "2018-09-09T00:00:00Z"
 type: book  # Do not modify.
 ---

+### TODO: this page is just an introduction to partitura, reformulate for match!

 Introduction
 ============

-The principal aim of the `partitura` package is to handle richly structured musical information as conveyed by modern staff music notation.
+The `partitura` package handles richly structured musical information as conveyed by modern staff music notation.
 It provides a much wider range of possibilities to deal with music than the more reductive (but very common) pianoroll-oriented approach inspired by the